Of all the wildflowers I’ve worked with, Gaillardia is the one to never disappoint me.

 If you don’t have a hot and dry spot, consider throwing these bad boys into a container.
 Because they love hot and dry conditions, you can mix these into your container plantings with abandon, and you’ll rarely need to check their condition.

 This is a plant that’s very easy to grow, as long as it receives the harsh type of neglect that’s required to prosper.
 Give it a shot, and you’ll be thanking me for the opportunity.

 Reach out to us in the comments section below; I love to hear from readers and look forward to what you have to share.
 Thanks so much for reading, and check back soon for more from Gardener’s Path!

 And for more Gaillardia flower care advice, check out these guides:

 Photos by Matt Suwak © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Product photos via True Leaf Market, Burpee, and Direct Gardening.
+Product photos via True Leaf Market, and Burpee.
 Uncredited photos via Shutterstock.
 With additional writing and editing by Allison Sidhu.